EU diplomats discuss Iran oil insurance exemption

 Diplomats in the European Union are divided on the issue before EU foreign ministers meet on March 23, said one EU diplomat.
 "At the moment, there is no agreement on this."

-The wrangling shows the difficulty of achieving consensus on how to isolate Iran over its suspected nuclear weapons programme.
-Tehran denies Western charges, saying its nuclear programme is for peaceful purposes such as power generation.
+The wrangling shows the difficulty of achieving consensus on how to isolate Iran over its suspected nuclear weapons program.
+Tehran denies Western charges, saying its nuclear program is for peaceful purposes such as power generation.

 The EU agreed an oil embargo on January 20 to stop members from importing Iranian oil from July.
 The embargo also specified a ban on EU insurers and reinsurers from indemnifying vessels carrying Iranian crude and fuel anywhere in the world.